jwlankhaar/opensong-greenscreen/README.md

 - Optimal font sizing configured
 - Added alert presentation not running to browser tab title
 - Added support for OpenSong freeze, black and white screen modes

+# Release notes July 22, 2020

+- All transparent type slides are _always_ displayed on greenscreen (i.e. toggling by `#` in the name is removed).
+- Added transparent background option (default) which bypasses the need for a Chroma key filter.